MerrcuL/Uniwe/README.md

 ### But why?

 When I enrolled in October 2025, I was surprised to find that a university as large as HTW Berlin **didn't have its own mobile app**.
-I have no intention of using **Studo**, which is not only full of junk (authenticator, job search, feed... seriously??), but also hides its basic functionality behind a “pro” subscription.
+I have no intention of using **Studo**, which is not only full of junk (authenticator, job search, feed... seriously??), but also requires your phone number and hides its basic functionality behind a “pro” subscription.
 Besides, the interface for both Studo and LSF hasn’t changed since 2010 (and that’s not even an exaggeration), so I decided that I could build a decent app for myself (and for you) - one that’s **beautiful, modern, completely free, and open-source**.

 ### Core Features
 - **Timetable:** Automatically fetched from LSF and cleanly presented.